Original Meaning: Cruel and Unusual Punishments

 The court became so powerful it could control the press by prohibiting what could be published or punish juror’s for verdicts that displeased the King.
 Even Parliament grew terrified of the court.

 Because punishments and fines of the court of Star Chamber were at the discretion of judges who arbitrarily pronounced guilt outside of the law of the land, often were harsh and unknown to the common law for the reason they were issued not with rule of law in mind, but cruelty and vindication.
 Thus, the English Bill of Rights made it illegal for any judge of a court to proscribe any punishment or fine unknown to the common law.

-Like the English Bill of Rights, the Eighth Amendment secures against courts using their own discretion to impose illegal punishments, and like the English Bill of rights, does not extend itself to punishments authorized by established law.
-However, it does act to prohibit the executive or the legislature from creating any extralegal body with authority to act outside of established law in order to impose unlawful punishments or fines.
+Like the English Bill of Rights, the Eighth Amendment secures against the executive or legislature from creating any extralegal bodies with authority to act outside of established law to impose unlawful punishments or fines.
 It also serves to protect against discretionary acts of judges.

-Additionally, early court cases of cruel and unusual punishments found them illegal on the basis such punishments were not sanctioned by fix law of the State.
-The use of the old ducking-stool (not to be confused with cucking-stool) punishment for woman was considered cruel and obsolete by the court in James v.
+The use of the old ducking-stool (not to be confused with cucking-stool) for woman was considered cruel and obsolete by the court in James v.
 Commonwealth, 12 Serg. & R. 236, yet agreed the law would been upheld if was a lawfully prescribed punishment under Pennsylvania codes rather than a discretionary imposed punishment of a judge.

 In closing, history strongly reveals the Eighth Amendment has nothing to do with treatment, pain or suffering but rather the imposition of cruel treatments outside of established tribunals of law.